 Donovan Neal became Director of Hospitality House in July 1, 2013.
-Donovan Neal M. S. N. P. has served as an Adjunct Professor at Washtenaw Community College in Ann Arbor, Michigan, he has his graduate degree in Nonprofit Management from Walden University and his undergraduate from the University of Michigan, Ann Arbor.
-He is Amazon bestselling independently-published author.
+Donovan has served as an Adjunct Professor at Washtenaw Community College in Ann Arbor, Michigan, he has his graduate degree in Nonprofit Management from Walden University and his undergraduate from the University of Michigan, Ann Arbor.
+He is the Amazon bestselling independently-published author.
 And has been a freelance writer for Examiner.com.
-Donovan has spent his entire 23-year career, helping underprivileged and disempowered populations ranging from abused and neglected children, adults with disabilities, to survivors of domestic abuse and sexual assault.
+Donovan has spent his entire 27-year career, helping underprivileged and disempowered populations ranging from abused and neglected children, adults with disabilities, to survivors of domestic abuse and sexual assault.
 He has worked in a variety of nonprofit organizations overseeing multimillion dollar budgets and personnel.
 Donovan was selected to assist the pantry in taking it forward in its next step of growth and development.
-Donovan is a resident of Wixom, Michigan
+Donovan is currently a resident of Commerce Township, Michigan.